Hartford Investment Management Co. Sells 636 Shares of Global Payments Inc. (NYSE:GPN)

-Hartford Investment Management Co. lessened its stake in Global Payments Inc. (NYSE:GPN – Free Report) by 3.5% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 17,723 shares of the business services provider’s stock after selling 636 shares during the period.
-Hartford Investment Management Co.’s holdings in Global Payments were worth $2,045,000 as of its most recent SEC filing.
+Hartford Investment Management Co. cut its stake in Global Payments Inc. (NYSE:GPN – Free Report) by 3.5% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 17,723 shares of the business services provider’s stock after selling 636 shares during the quarter.
+Hartford Investment Management Co.’s holdings in Global Payments were worth $2,045,000 at the end of the most recent quarter.

-Several other institutional investors have also recently bought and sold shares of GPN.
-American Century Companies Inc. raised its position in Global Payments by 10.3% in the 1st quarter.
-American Century Companies Inc. now owns 6,136 shares of the business services provider’s stock worth $840,000 after purchasing an additional 572 shares during the last quarter.
-Private Advisor Group LLC raised its holdings in Global Payments by 7.7% during the 1st quarter.
-Private Advisor Group LLC now owns 3,942 shares of the business services provider’s stock worth $539,000 after purchasing an additional 281 shares during the last quarter.
-Dimensional Fund Advisors LP raised its holdings in Global Payments by 3.9% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,288,788 shares of the business services provider’s stock worth $176,366,000 after purchasing an additional 48,605 shares during the last quarter.
-Vontobel Holding Ltd. raised its holdings in Global Payments by 259.7% during the 1st quarter.
-Vontobel Holding Ltd. now owns 17,285 shares of the business services provider’s stock worth $2,377,000 after purchasing an additional 12,479 shares during the last quarter.
-Finally, Prudential PLC bought a new stake in Global Payments during the 1st quarter worth about $766,000.
-Institutional investors own 85.23% of the company’s stock.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Oak Thistle LLC bought a new stake in shares of Global Payments in the 2nd quarter valued at about $1,528,000.
+Arizona State Retirement System increased its position in shares of Global Payments by 2.1% in the 2nd quarter.
+Arizona State Retirement System now owns 75,402 shares of the business services provider’s stock valued at $7,429,000 after buying an additional 1,570 shares in the last quarter.
+AE Wealth Management LLC increased its position in shares of Global Payments by 114.5% in the 2nd quarter.
+AE Wealth Management LLC now owns 48,962 shares of the business services provider’s stock valued at $4,824,000 after buying an additional 26,131 shares in the last quarter.
+Salem Investment Counselors Inc. increased its position in shares of Global Payments by 12.2% in the 2nd quarter.
+Salem Investment Counselors Inc. now owns 4,973 shares of the business services provider’s stock valued at $490,000 after buying an additional 541 shares in the last quarter.
+Finally, Truist Financial Corp increased its position in shares of Global Payments by 37.3% in the 2nd quarter.
+Truist Financial Corp now owns 954,370 shares of the business services provider’s stock valued at $94,025,000 after buying an additional 259,216 shares in the last quarter.
+85.23% of the stock is owned by institutional investors.

-Global Payments (NYSE:GPN – Get Free Report) last issued its earnings results on Tuesday, October 31st.
-The business services provider reported $2.75 earnings per share for the quarter, topping analysts’ consensus estimates of $2.55 by $0.20.
-The business had revenue of $2.48 billion for the quarter, compared to the consensus estimate of $2.23 billion.
-Global Payments had a net margin of 9.23% and a return on equity of 11.28%.
-The firm’s revenue for the quarter was up 8.3% on a year-over-year basis.
-During the same period in the previous year, the company earned $2.37 earnings per share.
-Equities research analysts expect that Global Payments Inc. will post 9.79 earnings per share for the current fiscal year.
+Global Payments (NYSE:GPN – Get Free Report) last released its earnings results on Tuesday, October 31st.
+The business services provider reported $2.75 earnings per share for the quarter, beating analysts’ consensus estimates of $2.55 by $0.20.
+The firm had revenue of $2.48 billion during the quarter, compared to the consensus estimate of $2.23 billion.
+Global Payments had a return on equity of 11.28% and a net margin of 9.23%.
+The company’s revenue was up 8.3% compared to the same quarter last year.
+During the same period in the prior year, the company posted $2.37 EPS.
+On average, sell-side analysts predict that Global Payments Inc. will post 9.79 earnings per share for the current year.

 Global Payments Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, December 29th.
-Stockholders of record on Friday, December 15th will be paid a dividend of $0.25 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, December 29th.
+Investors of record on Friday, December 15th will be given a dividend of $0.25 per share.
 The ex-dividend date of this dividend is Thursday, December 14th.
 This represents a $1.00 annualized dividend and a dividend yield of 0.79%.
 Global Payments’s dividend payout ratio is currently 29.94%.

 Global Payments Inc provides payment technology and software solutions for card, check, and digital-based payments in the Americas, Europe, and the Asia-Pacific.
 It operates through three segments: Merchant Solutions, Issuer Solutions, and Consumer Solutions.
 The Merchant Solutions segment offers authorization, settlement and funding, customer support, chargeback resolution, terminal rental, sales and deployment, payment security, and consolidated billing and reporting services.